SupreetTarwarkar/Microsoft-Fabric-Learning-Journey/Projects/HR-Attrition/README-PROJECT.md

 - Business Travel
 - Overtime

-The page also highlights key questions such as:
+The page also highlights major analytical questions such as:

 - What is the overall attrition rate?
-- Which departments are losing the most employees?
+- Which departments are experiencing higher attrition?
-- How does attrition vary across pay and age groups?
+- How does attrition vary across salary and age groups?

----

 ### Overview

-The Overview page provides the primary HR attrition KPIs and organizational breakdowns.
+The Overview page provides the primary workforce KPIs and organizational attrition analysis.

-#### Main KPIs
+**Main KPIs**

 - Attrition Rate
 - Employees Left